christiangella/portfolio-2022/README.md

 ## Features

-The website includes the following features:
+The repository includes the following features:

 * Semantic elements, including: header, navigation links ("nav"), article, main, and footer.
 * Use of alt text on images for accessibility.